The Family Law Act

 - Provides a framework to determine legal parentage

-The Ministry of Justice has prepared resources to support transition to the new act:
+The Ministry of Attorney has prepared resources to support transition to the new act:

 - The Family Law Act Explained details the act section by section.
 It describes the intent of each section and notes where a section replaces, changes or carries-over a section of the Family Relations Act.